y-m0/WF-Builder/README.md

 ### `npm run dev:backend`

 Runs the backend server (currently for the WF-Builder's chatbot functionality) in watch mode.
-This is necessary for the `/workflows/builder` interface to communicate with the Gemini API.
+This is necessary for the `/workflows/builder` interface to communicate with the API.
 The server typically runs on `http://localhost:3000`.

 ### `npm run build`